Last updated on May 20th, 2021

 We’ve all encountered that awkward moment where we’re in front of a street food vendor or a parking attendant, and we don’t have any cash on us.
-Mobile point-of-sale systems and apps that let users send money back and forth have skyrocketed recently, but there still are plenty of instances where nobody wants to be caught without having cold, hard cash on them.
-The tempting thing to do may be to take your newly-acquired travel rewards credit card to an ATM and make a cash advance to withdraw what you need so you can pay for your hot dog or parking spot, but there’s a good chance the costs will outweigh the benefits.
+Mobile point-of-sale systems and apps like Venmo and forth have skyrocketed in popularity recently, but there still are plenty of instances where nobody wants to be caught without having cold, hard cash on them.
+The tempting thing to do may be to take your newly acquired travel rewards credit card to an ATM and make a cash advance to withdraw what you need so you can pay for your hot dog or parking spot, but there is a good chance the costs will outweigh the benefits.
+Here are some cash advance basics you need to know: What Is a Cash Advance?

-Increased Interest Rates: Compared to purchase and balance transfer rates, cash advance rates are higher and have been known to top out near 27%.
+Increased Interest Rates: Compared to purchase and balance transfer rates, cash advances feature a high interest rate that have been known to top out near 27%.
 If the cash advance isn’t paid off immediately more interest can accrue over time, making that cash advance much more expensive as time passes.

 Cash Advance Fee: Credit cards that offer cash advances charge a fee in the form of a fixed dollar amount or percentage of the transfer.
 They’ll usually charge either $5 or 3% of the amount of the cash advance, whichever is greater.